JankariTech/web-app-presentation-viewer/README.md

 To create the custom template you can take ideas form these [default templates](https://github.com/JankariTech/web-app-presentation-viewer/tree/main/public/templates).

+**Note:**
-**Note:** For your templates to have the content fitting functionality, make your templates similar to the default templates.
+- For your templates to have the content fitting functionality, make your templates similar to the default templates.
+- You can use either the default templates or your custom templates, but not both as the same time.

 ## Development